Dev-AliGhasemi/JCatalina/README.md

 # JCatalina
 JCatalina is a java program that run in the background to change the catalina wallpaper from morning to night

-Catalina is a good wallpaper used in MacOs . this is island Catalina !
+Catalina is a good wallpaper used in MacOS . this is island Catalina !

 ![Catalina](https://i.redd.it/m8c20gchf7231.jpg)